US Citizenship Application Guidance

 You will be tested on reading, writing and speaking.
 Your English language ability will also be assessed during this interview, as you will need to be able to understand the questioning and respond clearly in English.

-There are exceptions to the language test, and certain applicant can request to take the civics test in their preferred language.
+There are exceptions to the language test, and certain applicants can request to take the civics test in their preferred language.

 If you fail the English and civics requirements, you have two attempts to retake the part(s) you failed during a new interview between 60 and 90 days from the date of your initial interview